|

 weight 22,82gr. ; bronze Ø 30mm.

 obv.
-Laureate head right L SEPT SEV PERT AVG IMP VII rev. Septimius Severus, in military attire, standing left, holding Victory on globe in extended right hand and spear in left hand, being crowned by Roma, helmeted, draped, holding parazonium in left hand DIVI M PII F P M TR P III COS II P P S C
+Laureate head of Septimius right, surrounded by the legend; L SEPT SEV PERT AVG IMP VII rev. Septimius Severus, in military attire, standing left, holding Victory on globe in extended right hand and spear in left hand, being crowned by Roma, helmeted, draped, holding parazonium in left hand, S C in exergue, surrounded by the legend; DIVI M PII F P M TR P III COS II P P

 Cohen 128 ; RIC 702a ; BMC 141,574 ; Sear 6410 R Attractive dark brown patina.
 Rare. vf- |